-The Internal Terminal Emulator's (ITE's) display has many features of its own, video highlights (such as inverse video), raster control, cursor sensing and addressing, and color highlight control (for Series 300 computers equipped with a color display).
-These functions are accessed only through escape sequences and are discussed in the sections that follow.
-As you read this section, note the last letter in an extended escape sequence is always capitalized.
-An extended escape sequence consists of the "escape" (ASCII character 27) character followed by at least two subsequent characters.
+The ITE display has features of its own such as video highlights, raster control, cursor sensing and addressing, and color highlight control (for Series 300 computers equipped with a color display).
+The following sections discuss these features which you access through escape sequences.
+The last letter in an extended escape sequence is always capitalized.
+An extended escape sequence consists of the "escape" (ASCII character 27) character followed by at least two characters.

-Display memory positions can be addressed using absolute or relative coordinate values.
-On a Series 300 Medium Resolution monitor, display memory is made up of 80 columns (0 thru 79) and up to four 24 line pages (100 lines of scrolling) with 80 characters per line.
-On Series 300 High Resolution monitors, display memory is made up of 128 columns (0 thru 127) and up to two 47 line pages (100 lines of scrolling) with 128 characters per line.
-The types of addressing available are absolute (memory relative), screen relative, and cursor relative.
+The positions in display memory can be addressed using absolute or relative coordinate values.
+On a Series 300 Medium Resolution monitor, display memory contains 24 lines.
+Each line has up to 80 columns (0 thru 79).
+On Series 300 High Resolution monitors, display memory contains 47 lines.
+Each line has up to 128 columns (0 thru 127).
+A configurable parameter having a value such as 100 determines the number of lines for scrolling.
+The addressing includes: absolute (memory relative), screen relative, and cursor relative.

-The figure below illustrates the way that the three types of addressing affect row or line numbers.
+The figure below illustrates how the three types of addressing affect row or line numbers.
 The cursor is shown positioned in the fourth row on the screen.
 Screen row 0 is currently at row 6 of display memory.
-In order to reposition the cursor to the first line of the screen the following three destination rows could be used:
+To reposition the cursor to the first line of the screen, use the following three destination rows:

-Absolute:row 6Screen Relative:row 0Cursor Relative:row -3
+Absolute: row 6 Screen Relative: row 0 Cursor Relative: row -3